LemmySmackett/LemmySmackettCom/content/stories/general/bat_and_switch.md

 "I don't, sir."

 "'Batman's presence cultivates a climate of misogyny.'
 Can you believe Kent let them write that?"
-Bruce slumped his head on the table.
+Bruce slumps his head on the table.
 "It's over."

 "Take heart, Master Wayne."
-Alfred  crossed the Bat-Cave and placed a tender hand on his shoulder.
+Alfred  crosses he Bat-Cave and lays a tender hand on his shoulder.
 "We've endured worst than this."

-Bruce turned and looked up at Alfred, who now had flowing alabaster locks with an ample bust to match.
+Bruce turns and looks up at Alfred, who now has flowing alabaster locks with an ample bust to match.

-"If only I had stopped Braniac from activating the Photon Flux Feminizer," Bruce lamented.
+"If only I had stopped Braniac from activating the Photon Flux Feminizer," Bruce laments.
 "None of this would have happened."

 "There, there, Master Bruce."
-Alfred took him in both arms, nestling her master's head in her plush, soothing cleavage.
+Alfred takes him in both arms, nestling her master's head in her plush, soothing bosom.
 "There, there."